TirsoRJGonzalez/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2011-11-10"
   date_end = ""
-  description = "Appointed full member of the Association and offered position of responsibility as editor of their scientific journal"
+  description = "Appointed full member of the Association and offered position of responsibility as editor of their scientific journal."

 +++